Wisconsin Child Support Attorneys

 Monthly Income Available for Support

 In order to calculate the support obligation, the court must first determine a parent’s monthly income available for support.
-The monthly income available for support is based on the parent’s gross monthly income, from all sources including, but not limited to salary and wages, interest and investment income, social security disability and old-age insurance benefits, voluntary deferred compensation, employee contributions to any employee benefit plan or profit-sharing, and voluntary employee contributions to any pension or retirement, military allowances and veteran’s benefits, undisturbed income of a corporation, including a closely–held corporation, or any partnership, and all other income except that which specifically exempt.
+The monthly income available for support is based on the parent’s gross monthly income, from all sources including, but not limited to salary and wages, interest and investment income, old-age insurance benefits, voluntary deferred compensation, employee contributions to any employee benefit plan or profit-sharing, and voluntary employee contributions to any pension or retirement, military allowances and veteran’s benefits, undisturbed income of a corporation, including a closely–held corporation, or any partnership, and all other income except that which specifically exempt.
 Gross monthly income does not include child support, foster care payments, kinship care payments, public assistance benefits, food stamps, cash benefits paid by counties, supplemental security income, and payments made for social services or any other public assistance benefits.

 A support obligation is calculated based on the amount of time each parent has with a child.
 The amount of time a parent has with a child is calculated based on the number of court-ordered overnights each parent has with a child.
 A placement schedule can be a primary placement schedule or a shared placement schedule